 What is Mommy Wrist?

 Mommy’s wrist is a type of tendonitis.
-Officially called de Quervain’s tenosynovitis, and sometimes mommy’s thumb or baby wrist, it occurs in parents of newborn and young children because of repeatedly carrying, holding, or feeding your baby in a way that overuses the muscles in your wrist.
+It’s officially called de Quervain’s tenosynovitis, mommy’s thumb or baby wrist.
+It occurs in parents of newborn and young children from carrying, holding or feeding their baby in a way that overuses the muscles in your wrist.

-The abductor pollicis longus muscle, which controls movement and tendons in your wrists and thumb, become painful and inflamed.
+The abductor pollicis longus muscle becomes painful and inflamed.
+This muscle controls movement and tendons in your wrists and thumb.

 Most of the time, new parents will start to feel pain in the wrist or hand within the first few months of a baby’s life.